booktree/booktree/README.md

     HTMLBook is open source and readable on browsers, but there are currently free solutions for PDF conversion.
     Service free for only 30 days.

+    GitLab based, since it uses https://github.com/oreillymedia/backbone-gitlab on the front-end.
     HTML WYSIWYG editor or Markdown input.

 -   [OERPUB](http://oerpub.org/collaborate) is building the open source: